 Jury ManagerJefferson County District CourtP.O.
 Box 1220Port Townsend, WA 98368

 Always call the Jury Information Line at (360) 385-9131 after 4:00 pm on the business day before the trial is scheduled to begin to confirm whether or not to appear.

+A small claims case may be filed in Jefferson County if that is the defendant's residence, or in the case of a traffic accident, or an unlawfully issued check, if the accident occurred or the check was issued in Jefferson County.
+The State of Washington may not be sued in Small Claims Court.
+A Notice of Small Claim form is provided by the Court.
+The clerk will assist with this procedure, but the clerk is prohibited by law from giving legal advice.
+At the time of filing, the plaintiff must pay a filing fee of $50 in Jefferson County.
 The plaintiff is then given an appearance date and a copy of the claim form to be served upon the defendant.
 It is the responsibility of the plaintiff to accurately identify the defendant (either as an individual, a corporation, or as an individual or a corporation doing business under another name), provide a proper address (for the defendant) and, if possible, provide the defendant’s telephone number.

 You may file your small claim action in the Jefferson County District Court if the corporation does business in Jefferson County, the corporate office is located in Jefferson County, or the Registered Agent is located in Jefferson County.
 (RCW 4.66.040(6)).
 When completing the Notice of Small Claim form you should list the corporation name and the office address or the name and address of the Registered Agent.